 Table of Contents

-The UGC NET Folk Literature Syllabus for 2024 is now accessible on the official website.
+UGC NET is scheduled to be held on 1st January 2025.
+National Testing Agency has put the application link for UGC NET 2024 live on 19th November 2024.
+For the aspirants preparing, and understanding the syllabus thoroughly is the foremost task.
+The UGC NET Folk Literature Syllabus for 2024 is now accessible in the official notification.
 Candidates gearing up for the NET Exam in Folk Literature should review the comprehensive syllabus and exam pattern outlined below.
 For those interested in preparing for the NTA NET Exam in Folk Literature (Subject Code 71), detailed information is available in the following article.

 UGC NET Folk Literature Exam Pattern